manny-serrano/QuizTeX/README.md

 # QuizTeX

-A Chrome extension that renders LaTeX equations on Quizlet.
-Quizlet stores math as raw LaTeX delimiters (`\( ... \)`, `$ ... $`) but doesn't render them — this extension uses MathJax 3 (SVG output) to display them as properly typeset formulas.
+A Quizlet-only Chrome extension that renders LaTeX equations automatically across Quizlet study modes and games.
+Quizlet stores math as raw LaTeX delimiters (`\( ... \)`, `$ ... $`) but doesn't reliably render them — this extension uses MathJax 3 (SVG output) to display properly typeset formulas.

+QuizTeX is purpose-built for Quizlet and optimized for full mode coverage, making it the most complete LaTeX rendering extensions for Quizlet flashcards and game modes.

 ## Supported Modes